comp423-23f/csxl-final-team-d8/docs/seat-and-room-admin-views--spec.md

 #### Seat Page Component

 This component is responsible for displaying the existing seats for a room from the database.
-At the top of the page is the search bar, which allows you to search for a specific `Seat`.
 The seats are displayed using the seat card widget.

 #### Seat Card Widget